Omega-84/airflow_data_engg_project/README.md

 `aws s3 cp etl_script.py s3://{bucket_name}/etl_script.py`<br>
 `aws s3 cp airflow_dag.py s3://{bucket_name}/airflow_dag.py`<br>
-`aws s3 cp requirements.txts3://{bucket_name}/requirements.txt`<br>
+`aws s3 cp requirements.txt s3://{bucket_name}/requirements.txt`<br>

 Make sure you are in the same directory as the files otherwise specify the relative paths.

 9. Connect to the EC2 instance using the `.pem` file saved earlier using SSH client.
-The command can be found on the EC2 console in the instances tab , click on the desired instance the on the Connect button.
+The command can be found on the EC2 console in the instances tab , click on the desired instance then on the Connect button.
 Once successfully connected, run the following commands <br>
 `sudo apt-get update`<br>
 `sudo apt-get install python3-pip`<br>
 `sudo pip install awscli`<br>

 Configure the AWS user as done in step 5.

+10. Copy the `requirements.txt` file from S3 to the instance using the command `aws s3 cp s3://{bucket_name}/requirements.txt ./`<br>
+and the run
+`sudo pip install requirements.txt`